General Biology I

 This course provides students with an in-depth knowledge of the principles and applications of biology.
 Topics include biochemistry, genetics, the structure and function of molecules and cells, metabolism, and energy transformation.
-Students apply these concepts using practical examples, facilitated discussions, and experiments conducted through hands-on labs.
+Students apply these concepts using practical examples, facilitated discussions, and experiments conducted through completion of virtual labs.
 This course is the first half of the general biology sequence, which is completed in BIO/351: General Biology II.

-Describe the chemical elements and compounds of life.
+- Describe the chemical elements and compounds associated with living organisms.

 Water, Carbon, and the Molecular Diversity of Life

 - Summarize how water molecules and pH dissociate.